worldsowisdom/LifeFLOW/README.md

     # LifeFLOW

   LifeFLOW is a fun evolving game.
-It provides a "digitarium" (digital terrarium/aquarium) to play and learn about nature! :)
+It provides a "digitarium" (digital vivarium, i.e. a virtual terrarium/aquarium) to play and learn about nature! :)

   http://life.worldsowisdom.com/flow/